matwilso/matwilso.github.io/_posts/robot-future.md

 If models in RL have not yet reached this threshold, they certainly will in the future.
 Unsupervised / predictive learning is going to be the only way to gather enough signal to train powerful enough neural networks.
 Geoff Hinton and Yann Lecun (with the Cake) have been making this argument for several years.
-But what makes me really excited now are *the artifacts that prove it*.
+But what makes me really excited now is not the argument itself, but the artifacts that prove it.

-I am much more bullish on the future of model-based RL *now*, not due to any recent spectacular MBRL results, but due to the recent spectacular unsupervised learning results.
+I am much more bullish on the future of model-based RL now, not due to any recent spectacular MBRL results, but due to the recent spectacular unsupervised learning results.
 Models like GPT-3 and DALL-E prove the power of predictive training and just how much knowledge these systems can absorb at scale.